firdaaminy/DNN-Boost/training_data/README.md

 ## 2.2.
 HaplotypeCaller
 Utilizing HaplotypeCaller version 4.1.9.0, we want to acquire the variants statistical features of FS, MQ, MQRankSum, QD, and ReadRankSum which we will integrate to the dataset of variants called by Mutect2.
 To acquire these features, we ran HaplotypeCaller on each tumor and normal sample’s BAM file using the GVCF (Genomic VCF) workflow for scalable variant calling in exome sequence data.
-1)	Run the HaplotypeCaller on each tumor and normal samples BAM files to create single-sample gVCFs, with the option --emitRefConfidence GVCF, and using the .g.vcf extension for the output file.
+1)	Run the HaplotypeCaller on each tumor and normal samples BAM files to create single-sample gVCFs, with the option --emitRefConfidence GVCF, and using the .g.vcf extension for the output file:
 ```
 gatk --java-options "-Xmx4g" HaplotypeCaller -R GCA_000001405.15_GRCh38_no_alt_analysis_set.fna -I [INPUT SORTED DEDUPLICATED TUMOR BAM FILE] -O [OUTPUT .g.vcf] -A StrandBiasBySample -ERC GVCF
 ```